Home Lockout

 Breaking a window or kicking a door is expensive, stressful, and often unnecessary.
 Before you do anything, take a slow walk around the perimeter:

-- The garage — if you have an attached garage, can you open it?
-(Most garages have a manual pull cord on the opener)
+- **Every door** — back door, side door, garage entry - **Every window** — ground floor, especially bathroom or laundry room windows that are sometimes left unlatched - **The garage** — if you have an attached garage, can you open it?
+(Most garages have a manual pull cord on the opener) - **A spare key** — do you have one with a neighbor, family member, or at work?

 One of these usually solves it.